All Episodes

 Well, it means a lot.

-Um Tina was just talking about that, saying she was catching some of the panel.
+Tina was just talking about that, saying she was catching some of the panel.

-I I think it's a big thing.
+I think it's a big thing.

-Is there a future for dads for liberty?
+Is there a future for Dads for Liberty?

-Maybe it'll happen, but I'm thinking about um Steve, just the things that I need to be thinking about as a new father.
+Maybe it'll happen, but I'm thinking about Steve, just the things that I need to be thinking about as a new father: school choice, parental rights, parenting in the digital era, screen time, all the things that are being discussed here.

-And so I kind of want to just ask Tina as well, in terms of being a new dad, and for all those new dads out there, as I look to my school choice for my kid, what are the two or three things I need to be thinking about right now in preparation for the for what's coming for me?
+And so I kind of want to just ask Tina as well, in terms of being a new dad, and for all those new dads out there, as I look to my school choice for my kid, what are the two or three things I need to be thinking about right now in preparation for what's coming for me?

 tina descovich

-Yeah, and number one, it's actually very basic.
+Yeah, number one, it's actually very basic.

-Are is the school using phonics to teach your child to read?
+Is the school using phonics to teach your child to read?

 We only have a third of kids in America that can read proficiently by fourth grade.

-And so number one question when you walk in is are you teaching phonics?
+And so, number one question when you walk in is, are you teaching phonics?

 Like, how are you teaching my kid to read?

-And we put together a back to school toolkit there you can see the questions that you should ask the teachers and the school to try to select where you're not only where your students should go to school, but you know, what's happening to your child in that school.
+There you can see the questions that you should ask the teachers in the school to try to select not only where your students should go to school, but what's happening to your child in that school.

 We also provide opt-out forms.

-So if there's something that's going on there that you don't want to participate in, uh we've given you sample forms and letters that you can use to opt out of the things that might be uh not in alignment with your values.
+So if there's something that's going on there that you don't want to participate in, we've given you sample forms and letters that you can use to opt out of the things that might be not in alignment with your values.

 beau davidson

-Yeah, and Steve, you know, I also think that in line with what Tina said, Florida, being here in Florida has set a standard, it's set an example, I think, for what the rest of the country can follow.
+Yeah, and Steve, you know, I also think that in line with what Tina said, Florida, being here in Florida, has set a standard.

-Uh but these are things I've got to be thinking about now.
+But these are things I've got to be thinking about now.

-And I know there's a lot of dads out there that may not even know what moms for liberty is.
+And I know there's a lot of dads out there that may not even know what Moms for Liberty is.

 steve bannon